 But do not just tell this story; as we have said in the past, try to help the reader live it.

 Finally, mention your future ambitions and how HBS will fit.
 This is NOT a why HBS or career goals essay, but you would be remiss not to give the admissions committee a brief glimpse of where you are headed (which should naturally flow from the rest of the essay) and how HBS is uniquely suited to help you on this path.

 Personal MBA Coach's HBS Essay Analysis - Key Takeaways:

 Make your essay interesting to read.
 Each year the admissions team receives ~10,000 applications.

 Differentiate yourself - particularly if you come from an overrepresented industry, such as consulting or banking, or an overrepresented demographic pool.
 HBS looks to select a well-rounded class, and it will be crucial to show how you will add unique value.

 Consider this essay as a starting point for an interview conversation.
 HBS has very detailed interviews that are planned in advance for each applicant and will dive into at least one aspect of your application.
 Be ready to talk in great detail during the interview about anything you submit as part of your application.

 Show rather than tell.
 Essays are much more impactful when they describe something about you, showing it in action instead of just stating the facts.
-Give details.
-Add names.
-Describe your setting.
-Tell the reader how you felt.
+Give the reader details about the situation.
+Add names to the players within your stories.
+Describe your setting and tell the reader how you felt.